flowtsohg/mdx-m3-viewer/README.md

 * `selectInstance(x, y)` - Selects an instance given a screen space coordinate on the canvas.
 Returns the ID of the selected instance, or -1 if no instance was selected.
 * `saveScene()` - Save the scene as a string
 * `loadScene(scene)` - Load a scene from a previously saved string.
-* `registerModelHandler(fileType, modelHandler, modelInstanceHandler)` - Used for extending.
+* `registerModelHandler(fileType, modelHandler, modelInstanceHandler, binary)` - Used for extending.
 See the extending section.
 * `registerTextureHandler(fileType, textureHandler)` - Used for extending.
 See the extending section.

 ------------------------